lukso-network/lsp-bridge-HypLSP7/docs/README.md

     end
 ```

+### Scenario 2: HypERC20 from Ethereum (wCHILL) -> LSP7 on LUKSO

-**scenario 2:** the token was migrated from LUKSO to Ethereum and an HypERC20 token contract was created as a wrapper on
+The token was migrated from LUKSO to Ethereum and an HypERC20 token contract was created as a wrapper on
 the Ethereum side (_e.g: wrapped Chillwhale or wrapped FABS as HypERC20_).

 The user burns the wrapped token `HypERC20` on Ethereum, and the tokens are unlocked on the LUKSO side and transferred